MirzaMBaig/readable/README.md

 yarn start
 ```

-Note: Use Thumbs up and down to increment and decrement vote score in POST DETAIL VIEW
+Note: Use Thumbs up and down to increment and decrement vote score for post and comments in POST DETAIL VIEW.

 The application is have four views: